-The mosquito maps are published regularly to provide the ECDC stakeholders, the scientific community and the general public with updated information on the distribution and surveillance of the vector at ‘regional’ administrative unit level (NUTS3 or equivalent and NUTS2 in Austria, Belgium, Denmark, Germany, The Netherlands, England (UK), Scotland (UK) and Wales (UK).
+These maps show the distribution and surveillance of vectors at ‘regional’ administrative unit level - NUTS3 or equivalent and NUTS2 in Austria, Belgium, Denmark, Germany, The Netherlands, England (UK), Scotland (UK) and Wales (UK).

 Invasive mosquitoes: Surveillance map

 The surveillance map shows the regions where surveillance activities for exotic mosquitoes are ongoing in EU/EEA and the neighbouring countries.
 The surveillance activities include not only specific surveillance studies but also work done as part of on-going control activities, research projects and inventory studies.